easyping/ArangoDBJDBC/README.md

 - ResultSet - update functions
 - Transaction

+### Driver options

+- jdbcUrl: jdbc:hcbraun:arangodb:[host]:[port]/[databaseName][;options=value]
+- host: localhost
+- port: 8529
+- databaseName: _system
+- options:
+  - collectionAlias=[collection]:[alias]  // e.g. collectionAlias=Order:aOrder
+  - arrayCollectionEnabled=[true|false]
+  - arraySimpleValueEnabled=[true|false]
+  - modifySqlStatement=[classname with package]
+  - modifyAql=[classname with package]

+#### Option collectionAlias

+The collectionAlias option allows to use a different name for a collection than the collection name.
+e.g. collectionAlias=Order:aOrder

+#### Option arrayCollectionEnabled

+If the arrayCollectionEnabled option is set to true.
+Virtual collections are added for all object array properties in the main level of a collection.

+#### Option arraySimpleValueEnabled

+If the arraySimpleValueEnabled option is set to true.
+Virtual collections are added for all simple array properties in the main level of a collection.

+#### Option modifySqlStatement

+The referenced class must implement the IModifySQLStatement interface.
+This allows the SQL command to be adapted before it is rewritten as an AQL command.
+This interface has only one method: String modifySQLStatement(String sqlStatement).

+#### Option modifyAql

+The referenced class must implement the IModifyAQL interface.
+This allows the AQL command to be adapted before it is executed.
+This interface has only one method: String modifyAQL(String aqlCommand).

 ### Contribute or report incorrect queries

 If SQL commands are implemented incorrectly, there are two options available.